 Last Sunday I made a painful but needed decision to stop a project which I had been working on for many years with some great people.
-I like to thank the great people involved in the last leg of the project: NE and KV
+I like to thank a great person involved in the last leg of the project: NE

-If you (N and K) ever read this blog and like your name public then fine but it all is not important.
+If you ever read this blog and like your name public then fine but it all is not important.
 Important are the principles, patterns and weak signals that I picked up and had to understand and learn from.
 Therefor, not many names.

 In 2005 I left TeliaSonera where a very interesting and prestigious career path was laid out for me weren’t it not torpedoed by 2 jealous and incompetent colleagues.
 I went to work at some point with stomach pain, tears in my eyes.
 I knew something was wrong there but had no experience in working at a large corporation.
 I got an apology from the responsible VP who misjudged the matter when it was unfolding.
 This episode left a deep scar.